 According to research from Oxford University, if you laugh a lot at work, your happiness and perception of your workplace as a positive environment increases exponentially.

 Create a space for your staff to relax and decompress between shifts and revitalize.
-Team building exercises are also a good idea - paintball, escape rooms or rock climbing.
-You don’t need to spend a ton of money; at Fast Company, they set up an ping pong table in their communal area and asked employees to bring board games to promote fun at work.
+Team building exercises are also a great way to boost employee morale – paintball, escape rooms, or rock climbing are great options.
+You don’t need to spend a ton of money: At Fast Company, they set up a ping pong table in their communal area and asked employees to bring board games to promote fun at work.

-These types of group activities are simple, help to form bond, and help your employees learn to work as a team.
+These types of group activities are simple, help to form bonds, and help your employees learn to work as a team.

 Investing in employee happiness will save you money on re-hiring costs, increase your bottom line, and help to provide patrons with a memorable experience that will keep them coming back again and again.

-Employees who are happier work harder.
+Employees who are happier work harder and deliver more delightful guest experiences.
 It’s that simple!